tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/LessonPlan.md

 * The `transfer` function is also defined, just like the ERC20 standard specifies.
 It is formatted a bit differently from the way we defined it when we built our tokens from scratch.
 This is to make sure that certain security checks are performed.
 However, the same parameters and general logic are used to get the job done.

-* By saying that `ArcadeToken is ERC20`, we are inheriting all of these variables, functions, and so on into our contract.
+* By saying that `ArcadeToken is ERC20`, we are inheriting all of these variables, functions, etc., into our contract.
 We can inherit from multiple contracts as well!

 * This means that we can call the `transfer` function and `balanceOf` functions, as well as the others like `_mint` in order to manage our token.